Quality control

 • Use Batch Edit to delete all animal IDs.
 This will remove all the animal and deployment reference data.
 If you delete tag IDs with associated data, those data will also be deleted.
 You will receive a warning if data will be deleted.

-• Edit your downloaded reference data file from step 1 to update the deployment assignments.
+• Edit your downloaded reference data file to update the deployment assignments.
 Each deployment should have a row containing tag ID, animal ID and animal taxon.
-If pre- or post-deployment locations are included in the event data, deploy-on date and deploy-off date are required to exclude those.
+If pre- or post-deployment events are included in the event data, deploy-on date and deploy-off date are required to exclude them.
 You can also add more reference data information—see our archiving best practices for a minimum suggested set of reference data attributes.

 • Now reimport the updated reference data file.